Best Resume Fonts for 2024: Types, Styles & Examples

 Calibri as modern choice for resume font

-Opt for Calibri for a modern resume look
+Opt for Calibri for a modern resume font

 Pros: The Calibri font was designed specifically for on-screen reading, which means it's highly legible even at smaller sizes.
 Calibri is a font that's included on most modern computers and devices, which means it'll display consistently across different platforms.

-Cons: Because Calibri is commonly used, it may not help your resume stand out from other applicants.
+Cons: Because Calibri is one of the most popular fonts of 2024 - 2025, it may not help your resume stand out from other applicants.

 Alternative resume fonts